Estimating an initial telomere length distribution from the Laplace transform of its senescence times distribution: Proof of the model approximation

 \section{Proof of the model approximation}

 This section is devoted to the proof of Theorem~\ref{te:model_approximation}.
-Since the proof of this theorem is inspired by the one of~\cite[Proposition $3.2$]{olaye_transport_2025}, we first present in Section~\ref{subsect:recall_old_statements} the auxiliary results obtained in this previous paper, slightly readapted to work in our setting.
-Then, in~Section~\ref{subsect:auxiliary_statements_derivatives}, we give the new auxiliary statements we need, that are related to the second and third derivatives of the functions $\left(u^{(N)}\right)_{N > 0}$.
+Since the proof of this theorem is inspired by the one of~\cite[Proposition $3.2$]{olaye_transport_2026}, we first present in Section~\ref{subsect:recall_old_statements} the auxiliary results obtained in this previous paper, slightly readapted to work in our setting.
+Then, in~Section~\ref{subsect:auxiliary_statements_derivatives}, we give the new auxiliary statements we need, that are related to the second and third derivatives in space of the approximated model.
 Thereafter, we prove these auxiliary statements in Section~\ref{subsect:proof_auxiliary_statements}.
 Finally, in Section~\ref{subsect:proof_full_approximation}, we prove Theorem~\ref{te:model_approximation}.